syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 ### HeaderView

-The following code example, explains how to customize the appearance of the header in Xamarin SfSchedule and .NET MAUI SfScheduler.
+The following code example explains how to customize the appearance of the header in Xamarin SfSchedule and .NET MAUI SfScheduler.

 <table>
 <tr>